fershibli/exams-labs-test-api/readme.md

 Inside the root directory of the project, run the following commands:
 - `npm i` (for the first run, or if the directory `node_modules` is missing)
 - `npm start`

+## Aditional Scripts:
+- To drop all tables in db run dropdb.js with command `node dropdb`